ceph/ceph/doc/rados/operations/health-checks.rst

 MGR_DOWN
 ________

 All manager daemons are currently down.
 The cluster should normally have at least one running manager (``ceph-mgr``) daemon.
 If no manager daemon is running, the cluster's ability to monitor itself will be compromised, and parts of the management API will become unavailable (for example, the dashboard will not work, and most CLI commands that report metrics or runtime state will block).
-However, the cluster will still be able to perform all IO operations and recover from failures.
+However, the cluster will still be able to perform all I/O operations and to recover from failures.

-The down manager daemon should generally be restarted as soon as possible to ensure that the cluster can be monitored (e.g., so that the ``ceph -s`` information is up to date, and/or metrics can be scraped by Prometheus).
+The "down" manager daemon should be restarted as soon as possible to ensure that the cluster can be monitored (for example, so that the ``ceph -s`` information is up to date, or so that metrics can be scraped by Prometheus).

 MGR_MODULE_DEPENDENCY
 _____________________

 An enabled manager module is failing its dependency check.
-This health check should come with an explanatory message from the module about the problem.
+This health check typically comes with an explanatory message from the module about the problem.

-For example, a module might report that a required package is not installed: install the required package and restart your manager daemons.
+For example, a module might report that a required package is not installed: in this case, you should install the required package and restart your manager daemons.

-This health check is only applied to enabled modules.
+This health check is applied only to enabled modules.
 If a module is not enabled, you can see whether it is reporting dependency issues in the output of `ceph module ls`.

 MGR_MODULE_ERROR
 ________________

 A manager module has experienced an unexpected error.
-Typically, this means an unhandled exception was raised from the module's `serve` function.
-The human readable description of the error may be obscurely worded if the exception did not provide a useful description of itself.
+Typically, this means that an unhandled exception was raised from the module's `serve` function.
+The human-readable description of the error might be obscurely worded if the exception did not provide a useful description of itself.

-This health check may indicate a bug: please open a Ceph bug report if you think you have encountered a bug.
+This health check might indicate a bug: please open a Ceph bug report if you think you have encountered a bug.

-If you believe the error is transient, you may restart your manager daemon(s), or use `ceph mgr fail` on the active daemon to prompt a failover to another daemon.
+However, if you believe the error is transient, you may restart your manager daemon(s) or use ``ceph mgr fail`` on the active daemon in order to force failover to another daemon.

 OSDs
 ----